 All very ethereal, I know, but, if you think about it, creativity is a central force in our advancement as a species, and, at an individual level, art (be it music, performance, the written/ spoken word or visual art) directly impacts upon our lives in very real ways.
 Art can inspire and uplift us or bring a tear to the eye.
 Art can relight old memories or carry us away to wondrous places.
 Art even impacts on our physiology in tangible, measurable ways.
 And, of course, art can transform stale, bleak physical spaces into vibrant and exciting (or calming and relaxing) environments.
 We all need art - it makes us happier, healthier, better people.

-Ask any artist, however, and they'll likely tell you that making a living from their profession is no picnic, and there are those among us that feel that it's quite alright to exploit and rip-off creatives - most of whom I've found to be service-oriented, brilliant by any standards, and extremely hard-working (I've personally worked in excess of 80 hour weeks for as long as I can remember).
+Ask any artist, however, and they'll likely tell you that making a living from their profession is no picnic, and there are individuals and organisations that feel that it's quite alright to exploit and rip-off creatives - most of whom I've found to be service-oriented, brilliant by any standards, and extremely hard-working (I've personally worked in excess of 80 hour weeks for as long as I can remember).
 In fact, I'd suggest that exploitation and out-and-out art theft are some of the greatest barriers preventing artists from supporting themselves through their work.

 It's often not possible, of course, to establish whether the seller of an artist's work has the legal right to do so.
 They may be art thieves who have simply scraped the image from the web, or purchased from an intermediary with a licence that precludes resale (restricting any earnings by the artist to almost nothing).
 Or, they may be legitimate resellers of the image or print, performing a useful service legitimately marketing and handling logistics for artists and reimbursing the creators of the work fairly for their efforts.